irmen/pyc64/il65/readme.txt

 output prg,sys ; include the first two load address bytes, basic start program with sys call to code, default code start
                 ;   immediately after the basic program at $081d, or beyond.

+address $0801   ; override program start address (default is set to $c000 for raw mode and $0801 for c-64 prg mode)
+                ; cannot be used if output mode is prg,sys because basic programs always have to start at $0801

 data types:
     all integers are unsigned...?    @todo signed ints